halide/Halide/README_cmake.md

 There are a few good ways to install a modern CMake on Ubuntu:

-1. If you're on Ubuntu Linux 20.04 (focal), then simply running `sudo apt install cmake` will get you CMake 3.16.
+1. If you're on Ubuntu Linux 22.04 (Jammy Jellyfish), then simply running `sudo apt install cmake` will get you CMake 3.22.
 2. If you are on an older Ubuntu release or would like to use the newest CMake, try installing via the snap store: `snap install cmake`.
 Be sure you do not already have `cmake` installed via APT.
 The snap package automatically stays